Generalized Probabilistic Approximate Optimization Algorithm: Multi-Schedule Annealing in the L evy SK Model

-We then ask whether PAOA itself can learn this strategy.
-Using the same instances, we apply a two-schedule parameterization and allow COBYLA to optimize both schedules freely.
+We then sort nodes by \(\lambda_i\) and split into a heavy group (top 20\%) and a light group (bottom 80\%), as shown in Fig.~\ref{fig:SK_Levy_Model}a.
+The split here is arbitrary and we confirmed that a 50\%-50\% partition following the same procedure yields similar results (see Supplementary Fig.~\ref{fig:two_schedules_50_50}).

+To test if PAOA can leverage this structure, we first identify a near-optimal single-schedule using simulated annealing at shallow depth ($p$\,=\,$17$).
+We then let COBYLA optimize two-schedules, corresponding to heavy and light nodes, freely.
 After convergence, we average the schedules across all instances.
-As shown in FIG.~\ref{fig:SK_levy_PAOA}, the optimized schedules exhibit the same qualitative separation: heavy nodes are assigned a higher-temperature (lower $\beta$) profile, and light nodes anneal faster.
-This behavior suggests that PAOA can discover problem-aware heuristics automatically.
+As shown in Fig.~\ref{fig:SK_Levy_Model}b, the optimized schedules exhibit a qualitative separation: heavy nodes are assigned a higher-temperature (lower $\beta$) profile, and light nodes anneal faster.
+We verified that the different schedules for heavy and light nodes lead to higher success probability for the double-schedule over the single-schedule.
+Due to the shallow depth ($p$\,=\,$17$) however the differences are not appreciably large.

+However, when extrapolating the double-schedules discovered by PAOA to much deeper layers (Fig.~\ref{fig:SK_Levy_Model}c), we observe a clear difference against single-schedule SA.
+Our extrapolation is relatively straightforward but we report the details in the Methods Section.
+The results, shown in Fig.~\ref{fig:SK_Levy_Model}d for $N$\,=\,$50$ and 500 unseen instances, show that the two-schedule ansatz outperforms the single schedule, with a clear gap in success probabilities between the two approaches, confirming a robust benefit from structured, heterogeneous annealing.
+Details on determining the success probability for single and double schedules are in the Methods Section.

+This behavior suggests that PAOA can discover problem-aware heuristics computationally.
 While such adaptive schedules have long been used manually in structured settings \cite{mohseni2021nonequilibrium}, we are not aware of prior variational algorithms for non-equilibrium sampling that systematically learn them from data.
 In this sense, PAOA serves as a tool for discovering new algorithmic strategies in disordered systems.